Last Updated on August 25, 2022 by Verna Meachum

 If product build up is giving you grief, wash your hair with a clarifying shampoo to remove it, preferably one containing C14-16 olefin sulfonate, which is an anionic surfactant that is better at removing cationic residue(such as polyquats) from hair.

 A good shampoo containing this ingredient is Kinky Curly Come Clean.

 “Never judge a book by its cover”!!

 A simple rule is “excess of everything is bad,” so try to have a balance in your hair care regimen to avoid any excessive build-up.

-Moreover, a formulation is a combination of several ingredients working together as a team to deliver your hair the desired results.
+Furthermore, a formulation is a combination of several ingredients working together as a team to deliver your hair the desired results.
 A single product should not be singled out or canceled based on one ingredient.

-So, don’t be concerned by polyquats in your product, as they are excellent multifunctional actives for your hair.
+So what’s the verdict?
+Don’t be concerned by polyquats in your product, as they are excellent multifunctional actives for your hair.

 Do we need to avoid using polyquats?
 That’s up for debate!
 If you’re looking for an effective conditioning agent without much risk of build-up, there are plenty of alternatives out there.

 But if you’re not seeing any problems with using polyquats and they work well for your hair, then go ahead and keep using them!
 Just be sure to clarify every few weeks to avoid any unwanted build-up.

 If you’re still not sure whether a product contains polyquats, or if you have any other questions about hair care products, be sure to consult your stylist or dermatologist.